Paulius0112/aws-solution-architect-associate/ec2.md

 - To create a snapshot, you should stop the instance before taking the snapshot.
 But you can take it while running
 - You can create AMis from snapshits
 - Volumes are always in the same region as EC2.
+- By default DeleteOnTermination is true for root volume, but can be unset

 *Types*
 1. General Purpose (SSD)